-The Committee on Fossil Fuel Investment Principles will articulate a set of principles that can guide the university in applying its ethical investment policy to this industry.
+President Peter Salovey appointed the Committee on Fossil Fuel Investment Principles and asked it to articulate a set of principles that can guide the university in applying its ethical investment policy to this industry.

 The charge of the committee is as follows: